 In addition to the pedagogical reasons for adopting the Spetses program, Spetses is also one of the most picturesque of Greek isles, boasting pine-fringed beaches, traditional architecture and a uniquely Greek population which has not been overrun by tourism.
-Banning private automobiles or trucks from the island, the government has limited transportation to foot, horse drawn carriages or mopeds.
+Banning private automobiles or trucks from the island, the government has limited transportation to foot, horse drawn carriages, four-wheelers, or mopeds.

 The name "Spetses" is a derivation of "Isola de Spezzie", the Island of Fragrance, a name given by the Venetians because of the many herbs growing on the mountains of the island.